 When the furniture arrived, the Rebbe came to inspect and said the chandelier wasn’t elegant enough.
 The Rebbe went through the building and commented.
 He suggested that there be a door dividing the dining room and the living room, so the girls would have privacy.
 He also asked why there weren’t any mirrors and radios in the rooms.
 We saw that despite the emphasis on ruchnius, the Rebbe wanted the girls to have both feet firmly planted on the ground.

-Mrs. Gansburg is always there when a girl doesn’t feel well or needs sage advice.
+Mrs. Gita Gansburg obm and her husband, R’ Itche Gansburg obm, moved into the dorm in the mid 70’s and became the girls’ “father and mother” for close to 40 years.
+Mrs. Gansburg’s devotion to the girls spiritual and physical needs was legendary and the amount of lives she touched is astonding.
+She was always ready to offer her sage advice.
 With her life experience and innate wisdom, she is able to help the girls overcome the difficulties inherent in the transition to a new life.
-The girls reciprocate her love and greatly respect her.
+The girls reciprocated her love and greatly respected her.

 The teaching staff is always available to the girls, ready to listen, advise, and to provide direction on this new path.
 The staff models what a Jewish-chassidic life is all about.
 The fact that the students are in a chassidic neighborhood, the Rebbe’s sh’chuna no less, also contributes its share in shaping the girls.
 The girls are invited to different homes on Shabbos, where they can see a chassidic life being lived.